Guntersville High School: Athletics

 Guntersville High School is a member of the Alabama High School Athletic Association.
 Their mascot is the Wildcat, and they belong to Region 7 of Class 5A.
-The school has won a variety of state championship titles, including one for football in 2006.
+The school has won a variety of state championship titles, including Varsity Volleyball in 2025, Varsity Boys Soccer in 2025, Varsity Girls Basketball in 2022, Indoor Track and Field in 2018, and one for football in 2006.